tianshi-liu/specfem3d/EXAMPLES/applications/small_example_coupling_SPECFEM_specfem/README.md

 # Couple with injection - example of hybrid method run Specfem/Specfem

 This is a very small example to test the coupling between SPECFEM3D and itself.
-In other words, it runs a coarse simulation to create an initial wavefield for a distant event, and then re-injects that wavefield at the coupling boundaries of a small-scale local simulation.
+In other words, it runs a coarse regional simulation to create an initial wavefield for a distant event, and then re-injects that wavefield at the coupling boundaries of a small-scale local simulation.